dyergd/Keyword-Search-Script/README.md

 The search keywords script was created my sopohmore year for my Unix fundamentals class.

 The script searches a text file full of tweets based on a keyword the user determines.
-The script then creates a folder named after the search term and fills the folder with text files that contain singluar tweets containing the search term.
+The script then creates a folder named after the search term and fills the folder with text files that contain the search term.

 The script has 2 options.